zencomputersystems/beesuiteDocs/docs/source/terms_and_conditions.rst

 Limitation of Liability
 =======================

-beesuite shall not be liable for any indirect, incidental, or consequential damages arising from your use of the service.
+beeSuite shall not be liable for any indirect, incidental, or consequential damages arising from your use of the service.

 Changes to Terms
 ================